 In DigitalOcean, in datacenters with private networking enabled, your VPS will have two networking interfaces (in addition to the local interface).
 The “eth0” interface will be configured to handle traffic from the internet, while the “eth1” interface will operate to communicate with the private network.

 Networking works by piggybacking a number of different protocols on top of each other.
 In this way, one piece of data can be transmitted using multiple protocols encapsulated within one another.

 We will start with protocols implemented on the lower networking layers and work our way up to protocols with higher abstraction.

-Media access control is a communications protocol that is used to distinguish specific devices.
-Each device is supposed to get a unique MAC address during the manufacturing process that differentiates it from every other device on the internet.
+Medium access control is a communications protocol that is used to distinguish specific devices.
+Each device is supposed to get a unique media access control address (MAC address) during the manufacturing process that differentiates it from every other device on the internet.

 Addressing hardware by the MAC address allows you to reference a device by a unique value even when the software on top may change the name for that specific device during operation.

 Medium access control is one of the only protocols from the link layer that you are likely to interact with on a regular basis.

 The IP protocol is one of the fundamental protocols that allow the internet to work.
 IP addresses are unique on each network and they allow machines to address each other across a network.
 It is implemented on the internet layer in the TCP/IP model.